jmandel1027/jmandel1027/README.md

-Building and thinking about systems at Cash App.
+Building and thinking about systems at Block.

 https://www.jmandel.io/